Carte Goodwin: U.S. Senate

 On July 16, 2010, Manchin appointed Goodwin to the U.S. Senate seat vacated by the death of Senator Robert Byrd, until a special election could choose a permanent successor.
-At his appointment to Byrd's seat, Manchin stated they had "passed this torch to another generation," with Goodwin becoming the youngest senator, and Byrd previously being the oldest one.
 Goodwin stated that he would not seek election to the seat in his own right, and that he would leave office once a new senator had been elected.
 Observers suggested that Goodwin had been appointed as a placeholder for Manchin, who subsequently won the special election to complete Byrd's term.

-Before being sworn into office, Goodwin broke with Senate Democrats, stating he would not support their cap-and-trade bill.
-Goodwin was sworn into the Senate on July 20, 2010, and quickly joined with fellow Democrats to pass an extension of unemployment benefits, an effort they previously were unable to pass due to Republican filibuster.
-Goodwin voted to confirm Elena Kagan as an associate justice of the Supreme Court of the United States.
+Before being sworn in to office, Goodwin broke with Senate Democrats, stating he would not support their cap-and-trade bill.

+Goodwin was sworn into the Senate on July 20, 2010, and quickly joined with fellow Democrats to pass an extension of unemployment benefits, an effort they previously were unable to pass due to a Republican filibuster.
+He voted to confirm Elena Kagan as an associate justice of the U.S. Supreme Court.

-His term expired on November 15, 2010, when Manchin was sworn in.
+Goodwin's term expired on November 15, 2010, when Manchin was sworn in as a U.S. senator.
 During his short tenure, Goodwin served on the following committees: